World Password Day

 Download the pledge and share with family, friends and work colleagues - Password Pledge

-Some of your account details and passwords may already be for sale as a result of a data breach.
-You can check if your password has been affected on the HaveIbeenPwned website.
+Some of your account details and passwords may already be for sale as a result of a data breach from a website you previously signed up to.
+You can check if your password has been affected on HaveIbeenPwned.
 If your password is flagged as compromised you should change it immediately.

 The National Cyber Security Centre (NCSC) did an analysis in 2019 of the passwords retrieved as a result of data breaches.
 A list of 100,000 common passwords is available to download and check your passwords against PawnedPasswordsTop100k If your password appears on this list you should change it immediately.